gmailunsubscribecomparisons

 TaskGmail Manage SubscriptionsMailMop

-One-click unsubscribe✅ For recognized senders✅ + Body-level parsing when headers are broken
+One-click unsubscribe✅ For recognized senders✅ Plus body-level parsing when headers are broken

-Bulk delete old mail❌ Manual search & deleteDelete with Exceptions and prompts to empty Trash
+Bulk delete old mail❌ Manual search and deleteDelete with Exceptions and prompts to empty Trash

 Handle shady senders🚫 Use Report spam/Block separatelyBlock Sender in bulk alongside unsubscribes

-ReportingBasic counts in UICSV Export, sender frequency, action logs
+ReportingBasic counts in the UICSV Export, sender frequency, action logs

 1. Do a quick sweep in Manage subscriptions for the obvious newsletters.

-2. Open MailMop to finish the job: real-unsubscribe + bulk delete historical messages (keep the good stuff with Exceptions) and block repeat offenders.
+2. Open MailMop to finish the job: real unsubscribe plus bulk delete of the old messages (keep the good stuff with Exceptions), and block the repeat offenders.

 Gmail gave you the scissors.
-MailMop brings the hedge trimmer—without your data ever leaving your computer.
+MailMop brings the hedge trimmer, and your data never leaves your computer.

 ✨ Ready to declutter?